MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ItemsAdvanced/inventory-design-products.md

  Items that are assembled or produced within a company require additional product design tasks, which are described in [Define Material and Process Structure](../define-material-and-process-structure.md).

  The following table describes a sequence of tasks with links to the topics that describe them.
-These tasks are listed in the order in which they are generally performed.

 |**To**|**See**|
 |------------|-------------|